horsevalley/website-jonashxyz/jonashxyz/content/posts/Avoid using cat into grep.md

 title: Avoid using cat into grep
 ---

-Let me open by saying that I am guilty of doing this myself.
+I have been guilty of doing this myself.

 Instead of doing `cat file1 file2 | grep -i searchTerm`, it is better to use [grep](https://www.gnu.org/software/grep/) directly.
 The result is not only more efficient, but it's more informative aswell.